clark1816/zendeskchallenge/README.md

 to run this program you must run 2 commands in your console or just click the link to take you to the web app.
 Make sure you already have python installed.

 //to run on local host//
+1.clone repo
-1. type - pip3 install -r requirements.txt
+2. type - pip3 install -r requirements.txt
-2. type - streamlit run getdata.py
+3. type - streamlit run getdata.py

 //to run on web browser//
 visit https://share.streamlit.io/clark1816/zendeskchallenge/main/getdata.py